NyxTheMage/MyDesktop/README.md

 ![My Desktop](assets/kdelook.png)

 I like my mess of a desktop.
 Here will be where I keep the config.
+It is mostly KDE Plasma with a few changes for a Pop OS esque workflow.

-I believe the wallpaper artist is [Michal Kvac](https://kvacm.carrd.co/)
+The wallpaper artist is [Michal Kvac](https://kvacm.carrd.co/)

 ## Overall Theme